nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 10 meetings per client without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+1. A user should be able to use the system without much guidance.
+1. The application should only require a standalone executable file to run.
+No other software should be required to be installed.
+1. The system should respond within 3 seconds to ensure smooth user experience.

 ### Glossary